tengku-21/MiniERPSystem/README.md

 But different from MQTT, kafka can hold a large amount of events.

 Eventhough, I'm familiar with the concept, I am not really have experience writing program in conjuction with Kafka.

-So i opt out from adding it to the project, in fear it will break my base project.
+So i opt out from adding it to the project, in fear it will break my base project and will run out of time.

-And also for assessment, better to show what I am most familiar at so that you know my current knowledge/skills.
+For assessment, it's better to show what I am most familiar at so that you know my current knowledge/skills.

 But below is my idea conceptually if need to add Kafka to the mix: